cnescatlab/sonar-cnes-report/README.md

 #Sonar Report CNES
 SonarQube is an open platform to manage code quality.
 This program can export code analysis from a SonarQube server as a docx file, xlsx file and text files.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 ###Quickstart
 - Setup a SonarQube instance